 You’ve just finished speaking to Mom on the telephone, and now have a concern that something is not completely right.
 Even though it was a pleasant conversation, her lapses in memory were concerning.
 She assured you that she is totally fine – that she is eating very well (despite the fact that she could not recall what she had for lunch), taking her medications, and having no issue keeping up with the household chores.
-If you are interested in exploring senior care options to help ensure a loved one is safe, an excellent first step would be to schedule an in-home assessment from a trustworthy home care provider like Grace Home Care, providers of home care and memory care in Topeka, Kansas.
+If you are interested in exploring senior care options to help ensure a loved one is safe, an excellent first step would be to schedule an in-home assessment from a trustworthy home care provider like Grace Home Care, providers of expert caregivers providing home health in Topeka, KS.
 This permits a knowledgeable, objective third party professional to talk with the senior within the comfort of home, while assessing various critical areas.

 The Older Adult’s Overall Wellbeing